sapana-roehampton/OS-Coursework/index.md

 ---

-Each command provides different information: uname -a → Shows kernel version and system architecture lsb_release -a → Shows Ubuntu version free -h → Shows memory (RAM) usage df -h → Shows disk usage ip addr → Shows all network interfaces and their IP addresses
+Each command provides different information:
+-uname -a → Shows kernel version and system architecture -lsb_release -a → Shows Ubuntu version
+-free -h → Shows memory (RAM) usage
+-df -h → Shows disk usage
+-ip addr → Shows all network interfaces and their IP addresses
 ---

 Below is the screenshot containing all required command output: